17 December 2020 • 12:15 EST • New York

 8. Bids Below Reserve If the auctioneer deter-mines that any opening bid is below the reserve of the article offered, he may reject the same and withdraw the article from sale, and if, having acknowledged an opening bid, he deter-mines that any advance thereafter is insufficient, he may reject the advance.

-9. Purchaser’s Responsibility Subject to fulfillment of all of the conditions set forth herein, on the fall of the auctioneer’s hammer, the contract between the consignor and the purchaser is concluded, and the winning bidder thereupon will immediately pay the full purchase price or such part as we may require.
+9. Purchaser’s Responsibility On the fall of the auctioneer’s hammer, the contract between the consignor and the purchaser is concluded, and the winning bidder thereupon will immediately pay the full purchase price or such part as we may require.
 Title in a purchased lot will not pass until Sotheby’s has received the full purchase price in cleared funds.
 The purchaser’s obligation to immediately pay the full purchase price or such part as we may require is absolute and unconditional and is not subject to any defenses, setoffs or counterclaims of any kind whatsoever.
 Sotheby’s is not obligated to release a lot to the purchaser until title to the lot has passed and any earlier release does not affect the passing of title or the purchaser’s unconditional obligation to pay the full purchase price.
 In addition to other remedies available to us by law, we reserve the right to impose from the date of sale a late charge of the annual percentage rate of Prime + 6% of the total purchase price if payment is not made in accordance with the conditions set forth herein.
 Please note Sotheby’s reserves the right to refuse to accept payment from a source other than the buyer of record.

 10. Reserve All lots in this catalogue are offered subject to a reserve, which is the confidential minimum hammer price at which a lot will be sold.
 No reserve will exceed the low presale estimate stated in the catalogue, or as amended by oral or posted notices.
 We may implement such reserve by opening the bidding on behalf of the Consignor and may bid up to the amount of the reserve, by placing successive or consecutive bids for a lot, or bids in response to other bidders.
 In instances where we have an interest in the lot other than our commission, we may bid up to the reserve to protect such interest.
 In certain instances, the Consignor may pay us less than the standard commission rate where a lot is “bought-in” to protect its reserve.